Miraj8280/taskwise-curlistic-assignment/README.md

 2. Open your web browser and go to http://localhost:3000 to access the application.

-## Features & Usage Instructions
+### Usage Instructions

-- Add Todo: Enter a task in the input field and click the "Add" button.
+- __Add Todo__: Enter a task in the input field and click the "Add" button.
 The task will be added to the list of todos.

-- Delete Todo: Double-click on a task to delete it.
+- __Delete Todo__: Double-click on a task to delete it.
 The task will be removed from the list of todos.

-- Check/Uncheck Todo: Double-click on the check icon of a task to toggle its status between checked and unchecked.
+- __Check/Uncheck Todo__: Double-click on the check icon of a task to toggle its status between checked and unchecked.
 The task will be visually updated with a strike-through effect when checked.

-- Sort Todos: Drag and drop a todo item to reorder the list of todos according to your preference.
+- __Sort Todos__: Drag and drop a todo item to reorder the list of todos according to your preference.

-- Grid/List View: Click on the grid or list view icon to switch between grid and list view for displaying the todos.
+- __Grid/List View__: Click on the grid or list view icon to switch between grid and list view for displaying the todos.

 ## Technologies Used

-- React.js: A popular JavaScript library for building user interfaces.
+- __React.js__: A popular JavaScript library for building user interfaces.

-- React Hooks: Advanced features in React that allow for state management and side effects in functional components.
+- __React Hooks__: Advanced features in React that allow for state management and side effects in functional components.

-- useEffect: A Hook in React that allows for side effects, such as fetching data or subscribing to data updates, to be performed in a functional component.
+- __useEffect__: A Hook in React that allows for side effects, such as fetching data or subscribing to data updates, to be performed in a functional component.

-- useMemo: A Hook in React that allows for memoization of computed values, helping to optimize performance.
+- __useMemo__: A Hook in React that allows for memoization of computed values, helping to optimize performance.

-- useContext: A Hook in React that allows for accessing the context of a parent component in a child component without prop drilling.
+- __useContext__: A Hook in React that allows for accessing the context of a parent component in a child component without prop drilling.

-- useRef: A Hook in React that allows for creating a mutable reference to a value or DOM element that persists across renders.
+- __useRef__: A Hook in React that allows for creating a mutable reference to a value or DOM element that persists across renders.

-- Drag and Drop Library: A library used for implementing the drag and drop feature for sorting todos.
+- __Drag and Drop Library__: A library used for implementing the drag and drop feature for sorting todos.